Essential Otley Run Infocopy-link-to-section

 Handsome Brewhouse adds a unique touch to the Otley Run with its selection of craft beers in a cool, slightly rugged setting opposite the Parkinson Building.

 Housed in an old Victorian house with various rooms across two floors.
+This new addition to the Otley Run adds an element of lively new bar atmosphere.

 More Info on the Handsome Brewhouse

-16. The Fentoncopy-link-to-section
+17. The Fentoncopy-link-to-section

 The Fenton Otley Run Leeds

 They have DJ events on every Saturday in the beer garden plus a BBQ, so there’s food options available for the runners!
-They also have a tiki bar open outside for extra service!
+And if you stumble at one of the last hurdles you could stay for the live music and open mic.

 More Info on The Fenton

-17. The Dry Dockcopy-link-to-section
+18. The Dry Dockcopy-link-to-section

 Before its conception as a pub, The Dry Dock was a gravel barge called “Lambda” which was moved to its current spot opposite Leeds Metropolitan University in December 1993.